Quick Answer (TL;DR)

 OST + RICE

-Once you've identified opportunities and solutions on your tree, use RICE scoring to prioritize which solutions to pursue first.
+Once you've identified opportunities and solutions on your tree, use RICE scoring to prioritize which solutions to pursue first (the RICE Calculator speeds this up).
 The OST ensures you're scoring the right things; RICE ensures you're sequencing them effectively.
+The Product Discovery Handbook covers continuous discovery habits in depth.

 Best Practices for OST Implementation